willhammondhimself/willhammondhimself/README.md

 Some things that are really important to me are: clear baselines, careful experiments, and code that another person could clone and run without fighting it.

-- Comfortable with stochastic calculus (Black Scholes, Heston, Greeks)
+- Comfortable with stochastic-calculus-based economics (Black Scholes, Heston, Greeks)

 - Heavy Python / C++ for numerics, profiling, and optimization